Medical questions & health advice by board certified doctors

-Why do children get PPD skin tests?
+"Why do children get PPD skin tests?"

 And how come adults don't?
 Do I need one?
 I'm 20.

 Thus, the vast majority of people have never been exposed to it.
 Thus, we only test certain groups of people that are at higher risk.
 In my experience, we do not routinely test children unless they have a specific risk factor.
 The only people we routinely test are those that work in the health care field, those that travel abroad such as the armed services personnel, and those with chronic medical conditions that make them more susceptible to the tuberculosis bacteria.
 I suggest that you schedule an appointment with your primary care physician.
 The two of you can discuss if a PPD test is necessary for you.
 If you are a frequent traveler abroad, work in the health care field, or if you have any major chronic medical conditions, then getting tested may be the right thing for you.
 I hope that answered your question.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.